 "My internship with a company that’s been an engineering innovator since 1890 allowed me to apply what I had learned in the classroom in the real world and understand the life of an engineer.
 I was involved in several aspects, from testing and software to systems engineering.
 At SMU, my one-on-one time with my professors helped me figure out what kind of internship was best for me.
 They also gave me career advice for workplace interactions."

-— Olivia Asenime, Mechanical Engineering and Mathematics double major and president of the SMU chapter of the Texas Society of Professional Engineers, at New York Air Brake
+— Olivia Asenime, Mechanical Engineering and Mathematics double major, at New York Air Brake

 Dallas is known for its entrepreneurial spirit and innovative approaches to the business of living.
 This is the city of Southwest Airlines, which invented a whole new style of travel.
 This is where TI engineers developed the idea of an integrated circuit that would become the microchip and change the way humans live, work and play.